eduardocopat/sap-nw-abap-vagrant/README.md

 ### 7 - Connect to your SAP system via SAP Logon

 - Open SAP Logon
   > If you don't have SAP logon, you need an S-User to download it: https://launchpad.support.sap.com/#/softwarecenter.
-Alternatively, connect with Abap Development Tools.
+Alternatively, connect with ABAP Development Tools.
 - Click to add a new system:
     - Connection type: `Custom application server`
     - Description: `NPL`